 Chair

-The panel consists of 20-30 scholars with a balanced representation of the organizations and disciplines across High Energy Denstity (HED) and high-intensity laser science.
+The panel comprises 20-30 scholars with a balanced representation of the organizations and disciplines across High-Energy-Density (HED) and high-intensity laser science.
 The PRP Chair is responsible for selecting new members of the PRP.
-LaserNetUS facility directors and technical staff are ineligible from serving on the PRP committee.
+LaserNetUS facility directors and technical staff are ineligible to serve on the PRP committee.
 The Chair of the PRP will serve no more than two (2) consecutive years while the PRP members will be recruited for 3-year terms.

 At the end of the proposal review process, the Chair will provide a written response letter to the spokesperson of each proposal submitted to LaserNetUS with feedback and an official recommendation (accept/decline).
 Note that the Chair does not serve in a voting or scoring capacity to ensure a principled execution of the PRP procedure.